EllieChen-Git/Aussie-Beauty-Market/README.md

 •	As Alex, I would like to search a makeup with its name, brand, price, and category.

-•	As Ragan, I would like to buy second makeups.
+•	As Ragan, I would like to buy second-hand makeups.

-•	As Dale, I would like the website to handle the payment function, so that I do not have to provide my bank details or another account details to others.
+•	As Dale, I would like the website to handle the payment function, so that I do not have to provide my account details to others.

-•	As Blake, I would like to sell second makeups.
+•	As Blake, I would like to sell second-hand  makeups.

 •	As Nina, I would like to create, update and even delete a makeup listing.

-•	As Luke, I would like to upload the picture and provide information for my listing when I create a listing.
+•	As Luke, I would like to upload a picture and provide information for my listing when I create a listing.

 •	As Chelsea, I will not be able to edit or delete someone else’s listing.